Haris-Mir/personal_python_projects/02_IVR_chatbot_project/README.txt

 Now modify that program so that you can identify the intent that is being mentioned in the output.
 Maybe you will look for a keyword being used.
 You can see whether the model has a JSON mode.
 That might make it easier to process the model's output.
 Remember that these generative language models aren't always super-reliable, so don't stress out if you can't get something to work 100% of the time.
 80% is good enough for this project.
 Also, don't stress out if it takes a long time to run.
 It's easier for debugging if you can make it faster (you could see if there's a streaming mode... maybe you can stop processing after a few tokens).

-Write a program that can do sentiment analysis on some text, using a pre-existing sentiment classffier model.
-Find one on Huggingface's hub or elsewhere.
-Now it's just a matter of stringing these things together into one big program:
-Play the greeting audio
-Record the request
-Transcribe it
-Check to see if it is very negative using your sentiment classifier Find out the intent
-Have an if statement (or equivalent) for each different intent, and play the appropriate audio.
-Record their confirmation
-Check to see if it is a rmative or negative.
-Print out the appropriate message.